pnkjwrk3/backend-demo/README.md

 - [x] Flatten the JSON data and load it into the database as a table
 - [x] Create API endpoints using FastAPI
 - [x] Setup DEV database using scripts
-- [ ] Create unit tests using Pytest or any other testing framework
+- [x] Create unit tests using Pytest or any other testing framework
 - [x] Take out polars overhead and use SQLAlchemy to load data intodatabase.
-- [ ] Cleanup the setup_database.py script
+- [x] Cleanup the setup_database.py script
+- [ ] Create tests for database connections and permissions.
+- [ ] Develop frontend to interact with the API